DynamicsAndNeuralSystems/fMRI_FeaturesDisorders/README.md

 ### Data visualization

-Additional R packages will be needed to reproduce visualizations for the manuscript in `generate_all_figures.ipynb`, which can be installed with the following:
+Additional R packages will be needed to reproduce visualizations for the manuscript in []`generate_all_figures.ipynb`](https://github.com/DynamicsAndNeuralSystems/fMRI_FeaturesDisorders/blob/main/generate_all_figures.ipynb), which can be installed with the following:

     ```bash
     while IFS=" " read -r package version;